 As a college student, you’ve got a thousand things happening on a daily basis and, often, each day is different.
 A lack of structure can keep you from being on top of managing your spending and can spell disaster for your budget.
 Fortunately, there are a number of free budgeting apps to help.
-Check out money management apps such as Mint and Level Money to find the best budgeting app for you.
+Try a money management app like Mint and find the best budgeting app for you.
 Chances are, after consistently using one of these helpful budgeting tools for just a month, you’ll find new ways to save.

 2. Build In a Financial Cushion

 Be prepared for unexpected expenses by building up a bit of savings that you can rely on.
-Once you have your budget, build in a 10-percent cushion, said Kendal Perez, a savings expert with Coupon Sherpa.
+Once you have your budget, build in a 10 percent cushion, said Kendal Perez, a blogger for Hassle-Free Savings.
 “If a roommate unexpectedly moves out or your car requires an unexpected repair, this cushion can help reduce the stress and cost of these events,” she said.

 3. Invest Your Spare Change

-Saving your spare change has gone digital with money managing apps and investing apps like Acorns.
-You link your bank card and every time you make a purchase, Acorns rounds up the amount to the nearest dollar and invests the change for you.
+Saving your spare change has gone digital with investing apps like Acorns.
+You link your credit or debit card and when you make a purchase, Acorns rounds up the amount to the nearest dollar and makes the change available for you to invest.
 Not only will you be saving money, you’ll have the opportunity to grow it because your spare change is invested in stocks and bonds.
 It doesn’t take a math major to know that spare change and interest can really add up.

 4. Start Paying Off Student Loans

 At the end of June 2017, Americans owed more than $1.3 trillion in student loans, according to the Pew Research Center.
-If you are on track to match that level of debt, Perez suggested it’s a good idea to start paying down your debt immediately — not to wait until after graduation — and to start incorporating payments into your current budget, no matter how small.
+If you are on track to accumulate debt, Perez suggested it’s a good idea to start paying down your debt immediately — not to wait until after graduation — and to start incorporating payments into your current budget, no matter how small.
 “Even if you’re just paying off interest, getting into the habit of making regular payments to your student loans will help you pay them off faster,” Perez said.